elvries/tpa-bootstrap/README.md

 Our optional offline setup should work well for relatively simple applications.
 For more complex apps, we recommend learning how Service Worker works so that you can make the most of the Platinum Service Worker element abstractions.

 ### Enable Service Worker support?

+TPA has enabled Service Worker support from the Polymer Starter Kit, as described below.

 To enable Service Worker support for Polymer Starter Kit project use these 3 steps: